 Cats scratch.
 And kids, spouses and roommates break things.
 Stuff happens to our possessions--but they can be replaced.
 Once you declaw your cat, there’s no turning back.
-The pet who loves you unconditionally, who you pledged to love and protect in return, will be scarred and in pain for life.
-Many people think declawing is the same as a manicure.
+The pet who loves you unconditionally, whom you pledged to love and protect in return, will be scarred and in pain for life.
+Many people think declawing is a manicure for cats.
 It's not.

 Declawing is actually amputationof the last bone of each toe.
 It’s the same as having your fingers cut off at the last knuckle.
 Laser surgery is touted as more humane.
-That's false; it's just more expensive.
+That's false!
 Laser cuts through tissue with post-operative pain and the same disability a scalpel causes.

 Tenectomy (tendonectomy) severs the tendons that extend the toes so the claws can’t retract; they’re useless to the cat.
 The incidence of bleeding, lameness and infection is similar to that of conventional declawing.
 And tenectomy creates additional problems: Because it leaves cats unable to maintain their claws, you’ll have to continually trim them or they’ll grow into the paw pads causing infection and extreme pain.